Poppy Seed Dressing at Home: Quick and Easy

 Poppy seed dressing recipe

-Poppy seed dressing is a salad dressing that features poppy seeds with a harmonious medley of sweet and tangy flavors.
-It typically contains a blend of oil, vinegar or citrus juice, sweeteners, and emulsifiers, with poppy seeds suspended throughout the mixture.
+Poppy seed dressing features poppy seeds with a harmonious medley of sweet and tangy flavors.
+It typically contains a blend of oil, vinegar or citrus juice, sweeteners, and poppy seeds.

 Poppy seed dressing in a jar